 Promotion is a never-ending task for businesses and online marketing is now at the heart of many business’s efforts to attract and retain customers.
 When done well, it can help to attract and retain large numbers of customers, often for relatively modest investment.

-Online marketing of course involves making best use of your website (including optimising it for search engines such as Google), as well as including email marketing and e-newsletters, online/pay-per-click advertising, and using social media websites such as Twitter, Facebook, Pinterest, LinkedIn, Instagram and Vine.You could enter into affiliate marketing deals with other businesses, while some small businesses even raise their profile through content marketing (including blogging).
+Online marketing involves making best use of your website (including optimising it for search engines).
+Other options include email marketing and e-newsletters, online/pay-per-click advertising, and using social media websites such as Twitter, Facebook, Pinterest, LinkedIn, Instagram and Vine.You could enter into affiliate marketing deals with other businesses, while some small businesses even raise their profile through content marketing (including blogging).

 Key offline marketing options include advertising, direct mail, leafleting, public relations (PR) and networking (opportunities include fairs, trade shows and exhibitions).
 The most potent advertising comes from satisfied customers, so it pays to ensure your customers are delighted if you want to earn word of mouth recommendations.